juanignaciomolina/txtr/README.md

 ### XMPP Features

-Conversations works with every XMPP server out there.
+TXTR is a fork of the Conversations project (see below), therefore it works with every XMPP server out there.
 However XMPP is an extensible protocol.
 These extensions are standardized as well in so called XEP's.
 Conversations supports a couple of these to make the overall user experience better.
-There is a chance that your current XMPP server does not support these extensions; therefore to get the most out of Conversations you should consider either switching to an XMPP server that does or — even better — run your own XMPP server for you and your friends.
+There is a chance that your current XMPP server does not support these extensions; therefore to get the most out of TXTR you should consider either switching to an XMPP server that does or — even better — run your own XMPP server for you and your friends.
 These XEP's are: